hojin-kim/blog/_posts/2024-04-08-blog-url-updated.md

   However, at last, the blog url is set to `blog.hojin.kim`, and `site.baseurl` is set to be empty again.
 - Then I created the new repository `hojin-kim.github.io` for the root GitHub page, published it, and set the custom domain to `hojin.kim`.
 - I made some settings on the domain provider website.
-I set the `CMAME` record to
+I set the `CNAME` record to
   - TYPE: `CNAME`,
   - HOST: `www.hojin.kim`,
   - ANSWER: `hojin-kim.github.io.`.